ember-learn/guides-source/guides/release/in-depth-topics/autotracking-in-depth.md

 From the value of `count`, we see that, this time, `aspectRatio` was calculated only twice.

+The cache API was released in Ember 3.22.
+If you want to leverage this API between versions 3.13 and 3.21, you can install [ember-cache-primitive-polyfill](https://github.com/ember-polyfills/ember-cache-primitive-polyfill) to your project.

 <!-- eof - needed for pages that end in a code block  -->